purduesigbots/BLRS-Wiki/team-administration/hosting-competitions/live-streaming.md

 Here are some troubleshooting tips:

 - Once everything is installed, you may still not get the GStreamer Source to show up in OBS if Windows isn't finding the GStreamer framework.
-This may be caused by the framework not being in Windows PATH.
-I got it to work on some machines, but on others it didn't want to work even after setting it up the same way.
-The fix I found was launching OBS with a bat file that mounts GStreamer to path at time of launch.
-I attached it to this email (had to change it from .bat to .txt for it to accept the attachment).
+This may be caused by the framework not being in the Windows PATH environment variable.
+The fix I found was launching OBS with a batch file that mounts GStreamer to PATH when run.
+The steps for this fix are as follows:
+  - Create a new file called `start_obs.bat`.
+Make sure that the file extension is `.bat`.
+  - Add the following code to the file: `insert whatever code it is here`.
+  - Save the file.

 - You may need play around with the format of the RTSP stream for a while before it works.
 Try this syntax uridecodebin uri=rtsp://admin:password@192.168.1.200 ! queue ! video.